swift-cloud/Vercel/README.md

 swift package --disable-sandbox vercel
 ```

-- `--deploy` - Triggers a deploy to Vercel
 - `--prod` - Triggers a production deploy to Vercel
 - `--product <name>` - The product you want to build.
 Default: first target in Package.swift with the Vercel dependency
 - `--memory <number>` - The amount of memory in megabytes to allocate to your function.
 Default 512mb